 We implement the estimator using data from two comprehensive surveys collected by the Pew Research Center, the Local News Survey and the Media Consumption Survey.
-The Media Consumption Survey contains traditional quantitative time use data.
-The Local News Survey complements this data with much richer qualitative time use data as well as rich survey data on preferences, attitudes, and the information acquisition process.
+The Media Consumption Survey contains traditional quantitative time-use data.
+However, the time-use questions are not sufficiently detailed to estimate a rich time allocation and news acquisition model.
+We therefore turn to the Local News Survey, which provides much richer qualitative time-use data.
+It also contains rich survey data on preferences, attitudes, and the information acquisition process.
+These are the best data that are publicly available to study the research questions that we pursue in this paper.4

-Our empirical analysis provides new and important insights into differences in the exposure to and the valuation of news in the U.S. Our estimates indicate that traditional news providers no longer hold a comparative advantage in news production compared to online providers.
-We find important gaps in news consumption by race, ethnicity, and skill.
-In particular, low-skill and minority individuals typically allocate more time to local news than high-skill and white individuals.
-These differences in time allocations exist for almost all relevant local news topics covered in the survey.
+Our empirical analysis provides new and important insights into differences in the exposure to and the valuation of news in the U.S. An important finding is that minority individuals typically have stronger preferences for local news than white individuals.
+Interestingly, these differences in preferences exist for almost all relevant local news topics covered in the survey.
 They are most pronounced for crime, schools, and jobs.
-White and high-skill individuals allocate more time to national and international news.
+In contrast, white individuals have stronger preferences for national and international news than African Americans.
+Astonishingly, Hispanics have stronger preferences for national and international news than whites.